It's not Fall without a freshly baked pumpkin bread!

 - In a medium bowl, whisk the eggs, granulated sugar, and brown sugar together until combined.
 Whisk in the pumpkin, and oil.

 - Pour these wet ingredients into the dry ingredients and whisk together.

-- Pour the batter into the prepared loaf pan.
-Bake for 45-50 minutes.
-If bread looks like it is browning too much, loosely cover the top of bread with parchment paper.
+- Pour the batter into the prepared loaf pan and bake for 45-50 minutes.
+If the bread looks like it is browning too much, loosely cover the top of the bread with parchment paper.

 - The bread is done when a toothpick inserted in the center comes out clean.
-Let bread cool before removing from loaf pan and slicing.
+Let the bread cool before removing it from the loaf pan and slicing.

-- In a mixing bowl, combine the softened Neufchâtel or cream cheese.
-Add the coconut palm sugar, cinnamon, and orange zest.
-Using a fork, blend the ingredients well and place in a small ramekin until ready to use.
-Spread should be covered and stored in the refrigerator.
+- Combine the softened Neufchâtel or cream cheese in a bowl with the coconut palm sugar, cinnamon, and orange zest, using a fork to blend the ingredients.
+Place the spread in a small ramekin until ready to use.
+The spread should be covered and stored in the refrigerator.
 Let rest for 20 minutes at room temperature before serving.